TheWorldSim/data-curator/README.md

 On Mac:

     $ git clone --recursive git@github.com:AJamesPhillips/napthr.git
-    app$ brew install yarn postgresql
+    $ brew install yarn postgresql
-    app$ brew services start postgresql  # If it hasn't started by itself app$ yarn install
+    $ brew services start postgresql  # If it hasn't started by itself

+    app/frontend$ yarn install
+    app/frontend$ npm start

+    app/server$ yarn install
-    app$ ./db.sh setup  # you will need to edit your .env files to change DB_DATABASE if you have another version of this project app$ npm install -f npm-run
+    app/server$ ./db.sh setup  # you will need to edit your .env files to change DB_DATABASE if you have another version of this project

+    app$ npm install -f npm-run
     app$ npm run build-back
     # Undo any migrations, run all migrations and reseed db